DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 ![AI_Agent_workflow](images/ai_agent_workflow.png)

 ### Input to the AI Agent:
-- The AI agent checks emails in regular intervals using a scheduler.
+- The AI agent checks emails at regular intervals using a scheduler.
 - Once new emails are received, they are fetched from the client.

 ### Reasoning Engine Tasks:

-#### The reasoning engine is responisble for core functionalities of the  AI Agent.
+#### The reasoning engine is responsible for the core functionalities of the  AI Agent.

 1. Read the email body to classify intent and reason from the input data.
 2. Decide actions using an LLM: